 There is lot to juggle when transitioning or sustaining a whole-food plant-based diet, especially for an entire family.
 I hope my recipes can help you on your journey.

-If you are in need of a starting place, I suggest a simple smoothie a day - actually just a cup of frozen berries, a half-cup of spinach, blended into 1 cup of plant milk.
+If you are in need of a smoothie starting place, I suggest a simple smoothie a day - actually just a cup of frozen berries, a half-cup of spinach, blended into 1-2 cups of dairy-free milk.

 My Free Smoothie Challenge Is a Great Place to Start

 Want some help establishing a smoothie-a-day habit?
 Join my short but useful FREE 6-day Smoothie Challenge.

 For a slightly more involved smoothie, and a review of how to build smoothies, check out my Best Green Smoothie.
 And if you are looking to boost your immunity,my Ginger Shot made in a blender is one of my most popular immunity booster recipes.